A simply surreal video making the rounds at the moment. As explained by Lisa at Sociological Images, it:

 …certainly isn’t worshiping here, but is just mimicking her parents and the other people around her.
 I can guarantee she has no concept of a deity.

 But what has all that got to do with K-pop, let alone Meenakshi Durham’s The Lolita Effect?
 Well, because after reading all that, it was very interesting comparing my daughters’ own reactions to KARA’s Lupin just half an hour later.
-First, those of 4 and half year-old Alice:
+First, those of four and a half year-old Alice:

-Then with her 2 and half year-old sister Elizabeth:
+Then with her two and a half year-old sister Elizabeth:

 So what’s the big deal?
 After all, while I’m still translating the lyrics myself (or at least I was until my “study” got invaded), they seem harmless enough: